Doveps/mono/README.md

 * Find out where your flavor database is (for example: `~/flavors`).

 ## Comparison
-Pass the scanner and flavor directories to the bassist:
+Pass the scanner, flavor directory, and flavor name to the bassist:
-`./bassist.py -s ~/scanner/local -f ~/flavors`

-## Flavor creation
-Pass the scanner and flavor directories to the bassist.
-Also specify flavor name:
 `./bassist.py -s ~/scanner/local -f ~/flavors -n ubuntu-14.04`

+## Flavor creation and modification
+Specify as above, and also pass -r or --record:
+`./bassist.py -s ~/scanner/local -f ~/flavors -n ubuntu-14.04 -r`

 # Setup
 Bassist requires Python 2.
 Other modules include: